 #1 Be Real About Sexuality

 Our own unaddressed sexuality comes out and impacts the way we lead and parent.
-With an authentic sexuality in place, we can lead and parent from that real place, which is what people including little people need the most.
+With authentic sexuality in place, we can lead and parent from that real place, which is what people including little people need the most.

 Yesterday we were all riding in our van on our family trip to goodwill as we began discussing the beauty of how our bodies work.
-My four old loudly proclaimed “Women poop and pee from their vaginas!”, and my two-year-old quickly retorted that “I pee from my penis!”
+My four old loudly proclaimed “Women poop and pee from their vaginas!”, and my two-year-old daughter quickly retorted that “I pee from my penis!”
 Their shameless excitement for having figured out some new knowledge was palpable!
 Clearly, we had some clarifying to do, and we did.
 But I was so proud of my kids and frankly proud of us as parents that my kids are thinking and talking about their bodies (without shame!) and coming to us with their questions.
 As Tina Sellers always says, we must have 1,000’s of small talks about sexuality with our kids, rather than the one big awkward bird’s and the bee’s talk.
 This sets a foundation for later in life, that sexuality and our bodies are not bad, but beautiful and that it is safe to bring questions and talk about sex within our home, rather than to look to pornography or elsewhere for an education.
 Let’s be real about our sexuality and break the cycles of silence and shame!

 #2 Shame as motivator

-If our motivations are to help young people attain healthy sexuality through shaming them into health, we have a long way to go, shame is a terrible motivator.
+If our motivations are to help young people attain healthy sexuality by shaming them into health, we have a long way to go, shame is a terrible motivator.
 If shame is used it pushes people into awful patterns of unhealthy sexuality and misplaced passions.
 Shame pushes sexuality underground when the truth is, it must more and more come into a glorious light.
-Sex is fabulous and beautiful and as parent’s and the Church must have the courage to enter into its terror and beauty with more integrity, nuance, and wisdom.
+Sex is fabulous and beautiful and as parents and the Church must have the courage to enter into its terror and beauty with more integrity, nuance, and wisdom.
 Healthy sexuality and beauty are the best motivators to grow into mature sexual beings.

 #3 The moral conversation is not enough